 In the months that followed, until the arrival of the Americans, he lived at the scrub, wandering around the village abandoned by the population, guarding his parents' house armed with carbine abandoned by some Italian soldier, who fled after the armistice, on the 8th of September.

 Of the other boys rounded up with him, no one returned.

 ... when I was in high school I ran into his political views.
 I was with labour party and he with the conservator party.
 And after a fight more alight than usual, he told me how, at my age, he had a bad fight with his father.

 The war, the second world war, had just ended.
 They were starving.
 And he wanted to join the Police.
 But his father didn't agree: every son was a precious resource to cultivate the land.

 So one night he greeted his mother and, without a penny, escaped to Rome to enlist.
-At that time the State Police was heavely looking for recruits So the the employees didn't ask many questions.
-It was enough to be uncensored, and they didn't even check the date of birth: a few more or less months made no difference.
+At that time the Pubblica Sicurezza (today: Polizia di Stato, that is State Police) was heavely looking for recruits.
+So the the employees didn't ask many questions.
+It was enough to be uncensored.
+And they didn't even check the date of birth: a few more or less months made no difference.
 Destination?
-Obviously: the Celere, the department that controls the street demonstrations.
+Obviously the Reparti Celere, today: Reparti Mobili della Polizia di Stato, the department that controls the street demonstrations.